Church of Denmark: Membership

-According to official statistics from January 2023, 72.1% of the inhabitants of Denmark are members of the Church of Denmark, 1.1 percentage points less than the previous year.
-Membership rates vary from 54.4% in the Diocese of Copenhagen to 82.0% in the Diocese of Viborg.
+According to official statistics from January 2026, 70% of the inhabitants of Denmark are members of the Church of Denmark, 0.7 percentage points less than the previous year.
+Membership rates vary from 52.5% in the Diocese of Copenhagen to 80.7% in the Diocese of Viborg.
 In recent decades, the percentage of Danes that are members of the church has been slowly declining, the most important reasons being immigration from non-Lutheran countries, withdrawal of some members, and a somewhat lower rate (56.2%) of Danish infants being christened.

 Any person who is baptized (usually infant baptism) into the Church of Denmark automatically becomes a member.
 Members may renounce their membership and later return if they wish.
 Excommunication is legally possible but a rare occurrence.
 Examples include declared Satanists.
 A church member supporting reincarnation was excommunicated, but the Supreme Court overturned the excommunication in 2005.

 Faith and church attendance

 According to the latest inquiry about 2.4% of church members attend services every week, although on Christmas Eve more than a third of the population attends.
 The church is still widely used for traditional family ceremonies including christenings and confirmations.
 In the year 2022, 31.2% of weddings and 80.7% funerals were performed in the Church of Denmark, and 66.5% of children in grade 7–8 were confirmed.
 The level of weekly church attendance is similar to that in Norway and Sweden.

-According to a 2009 poll, 25% of Danes believed Jesus is the Son of God, and 18% believed he is the Redeemer (Christianity).
+According to a 2009 poll, 25% of Danes believed Jesus is the Son of God, and 18% believed he is the Redeemer.